Skip to main content

 6 mentions Positive Neutral Negative

 The game's replayability is generally considered low, with some users noting it may be worth revisiting for achievements, but overall, it lacks significant content to encourage multiple playthroughs.
-Ratings suggest a mixed perception, with some indicating it could be "infinitely replayable" while others rate it around 6/10.
+Ratings suggest a mixed perception, with some describing it as "infinitely replayable" while others rate it around 6/10.

 • “Infinitely replayable (or almost)”